stratumn/go-indigonode/app/coin/README.md

 ```

 Note that you can directly use your node's default peer ID if you wish.
-But you can also set it to any peer ID for which you have a private key.
+But you can also set it to any peer ID for which you have the private key.

-Make sure you correctly store your private key: if you lose it, you'll lose all your rewards!
+Make sure you correctly store your private key: if you lose it,
+you'll lose all your rewards!